H-YWu/H-YWu.github.io/_pages/home.md

 Here is my [CV](/assets/pdf/cv.pdf).

 Before entering the world of computer science and computer graphics, I also studied economics, humanities, and art.
-If you are curious, some of my artwork is listed in the [gallery](https://h-ywu.github.io/gallery/).
+If you are curious, some of my artwork are listed in the [gallery](https://h-ywu.github.io/gallery/).